ida/servile/README.md

    from point 1.

-- A parser for posted data: If a user fills out an HTML-form, the data is parsed to an object, e.g.: '{ "someFieldName": "someValue" }'.
+c.
+A parser for posted data: If a user fills out an HTML-form, the data is parsed to an object, e.g.: '{ "someFieldName": "someValue" }'.

-- A CORS-header-setter, so you can fetch external resources instantly.
+d.
+A CORS-header-setter, so you can fetch external resources instantly.

-- A supporter for server-side-events (SSE).
+e.
+A supporter for server-side-events (SSE).

+f.
+A supporter for synchronous functions with the async/await-syntax.

 Why
 ===

-- Save time by not downloading a huge framework like e.g. "express" is.
+a.
+Save time by not downloading a huge framework like e.g. "express" is.

-- Save time by not manually typing routing-logic.
+b.
+Save time by not manually typing routing-logic.

-- Save time by not adding a middleware for parsing posted data.
+c.
+Save time by not adding a middleware for parsing posted data.

-- Save time by not fiddling with CORS-header, e.g. just for loading an avatar.
+d.
+Save time by not fiddling with CORS-header, e.g. just for loading an avatar.

-- Save time by not setting up a websocket-server for talking to the client.
+e.
+Save time by not setting up a websocket-server for talking to the client.

+f.
+Save time by not writing endless callback hells and get that Python feeling.

 If you want to save even more time during development, check out the packages 'nodemon' and 'browser-sync'.